Attacks on your dog: What to do

 - Be aware that some dogs may need ‘rehabilitation’ after an attack.
-That may be afraid of other dogs and might even show signs of fear-aggression.
-If you notice this happening with your dog, consult with a dog behaviorist.
+That may be afraid of other dogs and might even show signs of fear aggression.
+If you notice this happening with your dog, consult with a dog behaviourist.
 He or she can teach you ways to help your dog to become more comfortable around other dogs again.

 The Legal Stuff